Develop your Knowledge and Skills to solve Tomorrow’s Problems of the Maritime Industry

 The bulk of the Science track is taken up with the study of mathematics, advanced hydrodynamics, properties of new materials, advanced, methods of structural analysis and advanced ship concepts.
 During their education students also address a number of social and environmental subjects.
 They develop skills in solving multidisciplinary problems through systematic thinking, analysis and synthesis, and they learn to work in multidisciplinary teams as well as independently.

-Within the Science track, two specialisations are offered: Ship Hydromechanics and Ship and Offshore Structures.
-The field of ship hydromechanics focuses on ship motion behaviour in waves and manoeuvring, where safety and operability are key words, and resistance and propulsion, where the focus is on sustainable ship propulsion.
+Within the Science track, you can graduate within two different research groups, each with several faculty members, who each have their in-depth specialty.
+The research group of ship hydromechanics focuses on ship motion behaviour in waves and manoeuvring, where safety and operability are key words, and resistance and propulsion, where the focus is on sustainable ship propulsion.
 Ship Structures focuses on considerations of structure and strength in ships and offshore structures.
 Increasingly, the link between Ship Hydromechanics (hydromechanics loads) and Ship Structures gets more attention.